 Berlin: between two Europes ?

-On the occasion of the 30th anniversary of the fall of the Berlin Wall, this new debate seeks to re examine the consequences of German reunification and bring a better understanding of the troubled relationship between the East and the West.
+On the occasion of the 30th anniversary of the fall of the Berlin Wall, this new debate seeks to re-examine the consequences of the German reunification and offer a better understanding of the troubled relationship between the East and the West.
 It focuses on the current situation of the German capital: a showcase of capitalism triumphing over communism, largely gentrified but still flowing with waves of Ostalgia, Berlin is situated at the crossroads of two Europes, with very different conceptions and expectations.
 A tension that has been intensified by the rise of the far-right in the last regional elections.
 So what does the city stand for in today’s Europe?

-Speakers historian Sonia Combe, philosopher Francesco Masci, writer Geraldine Schwartz, artist Marie Reinert and political scientist Jacques Rupnik.
-Moderator Jean-Max Colard of the Centre Pompidou.
+Speakers: historian Sonia Combe, philosopher Francesco Masci, writer Geraldine Schwartz, artist Marie Reinert and political scientist Jacques Rupnik.
+Moderator: Jean-Max Colard of the Centre Pompidou.